OpenCDSS/cdss-app-statemod-f2008/README.md

 4. `cd` to the `src` folder.
 5. Run `make` to see options.
 Run `make statemod` to compile the executable.

+Repeat step 5 after editing files.

 ## Running Prototype ##

 To run the prototype, use a Git Bash window or Windows Command shell and run the `statemod-oo-gfortran-win-32bit.exe` program in the `src` folder.
-This will run the prototype executable process fabricated data.
+This will run the prototype executable to process fabricated data.

 ## Contributing ##